Code-Institute-Submissions/place-in-time/README.md

 As a tourist, I would like to learn more about the backstory of my current location and other locations nearby.
 In doing so, I can place myself in old stories which bridge the gap between past and present and improve my sense of cultural enrichment.

 As a native, I would like to gain knowledge on the historical significance of buildings and places in my surroundings, both familiar and unfamiliar.
 In doing so, I can develop a deeper understanding of how the native traditions and surroundings were shaped over time.

 ### Strategy
-The design is intentionally simple and uncluttered, where the information takes a position of primary importance, and where interactivity options are obvious and intuitive.
+The design is intentionally simple and uncluttered, where the information takes a position of primary importance, and where interactivity options are obvious, intuitive and unobtrusive.

 ### Scope
 Tourists and natives with an interest in history can have their location detected, before being served a selection of locations on a map,